Shopping

 From I-5, Take Exit 253 & 254

 A traditional downtown district with cultural flair.
 Features specialty shops, antiques, galleries, cafes, and restaurants combined with the Downtown Bellingham Arts District.
-The Bellingham Farmers’ Market is every Saturday (April-December), and this neighborhood is where parks, shops, and cultural organizations meet up with the historic and scenic waterfront.
-Street parking is available, but a large parking garage on Commercial Street is a great option as well.
+The Bellingham Farmers’ Market is open every Saturday (April-December), and this neighborhood is where parks, shops, and cultural organizations meet up with the historic and scenic waterfront.
+Street parking is available, but a large parking garage on Commercial St. is a great option as well.

 Off I-5, Take Exit 250